machinable-org/machinable/docs/design/decisions.md

 via a flat-columned `as_dataframe()` and keeps `pandas` a lazy import out of core.
 This reduces the bespoke surface to learn instead of mimicking pandas.

+## Axes over a sweep helper

+Fan-out is a version token (`~~name`, backed by a static `axis_<name>`), not a `sweep()` helper, a decorator on `version_*`, or a collection returned from `get`.
+The reasoning — why cardinality belongs at the call site, why an unexpanded interface is a lifecycle state rather than a crippled one, and why a group is identified by the set it expands into — is recorded in [Axes](./axes.md), together with the alternatives that were tried and dropped.

 ## Unknown config keys

 As a consequence of strict pydantic models, an unknown config key (a typo in a version)